The Difference Between Cysts on the Ovary and Ovarian Cancer

 Most functional cysts go away on their own.
 If a large cyst starts to give you problems such as pain or bleeding, it can be removed with surgery.

-Video Below talking more about Ovarian cancer
+Video below, learn more about ovarian cancer

 Symptoms of Ovarian Cancer